vardhan999-hub/vaultpay-financial-core/prompts.md

 ```

 **Why it matters for this project:**
 Without signature verification, any attacker who knows my webhook URL could POST a fake `checkout.session.completed` event and mark any invoice as paid without payment ever occurring.
-This directly violates the Week 20 requirement: "if a payment is marked paid fraudulently, your project will be instantly rejected."
+This directly violates the Client Delivery Phase III requirement: "if a payment is marked paid fraudulently, your project will be instantly rejected."

 ---